Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 NYSE JJ Podium Group 1 courtesy of Diane Mancino

 Nurses ring the bell!
 This Nurses Week included a first for nursing: recognition by the New York Stock Exchange (NYSE).
 Johnson & Johnson’s Campaign for Nursing’s Future was invited to ring the closing bell of the NYSE on May 12, the official end of Nurses Week and the birthday of Florence Nightingale.
 Andrea Higham and Lorie Kraynak of the J&J campaign, along with Sue Hassmiller (Robert Wood Johnson Foundation), Beverly Malone (National League for Nursing), Diane Mancino (National Student Nurses Association), and other representatives of nursing organizations crowded the bell platform to watch the CFO of Johnson & Johnson ring the bell.
-I watched from the trading floor along with other […]
+I watched from the trading floor along with other nurses, nursing students, and […]

 Go to Top